The problem and prevalence of ignorance

 Introduction

-Climate change is the greatest threat facing the world today, there is a strong consensus among climate scientists that the world's climates are changing and that this is being forced by the activities of humanity, yet many are ignorant of this, even among those in a position of power.
+Climate change is the greatest threat facing the world today, there is a strong consensus among climate scientists that the world's climates are changing and that this is being forced by the activities of humanity, yet many are ignorant of this, even among those in a position of power (although one has to wonder how much of this is 'intentional ignorance').

 While climate change is the greatest threat, there are many other threats that, if we do not reverse them, could cause the collapse of our present global civilisation; yet far more people are concerned with beliefs that are entirely without evidentiary support than are trying to move the World toward sustainability.